About

 President Ruto of Kenya and President Macron of France decided to launch the Global Solidarity Levies Task Force at COP28 in November 2023, with the crucial support of Prime Minister Mottley from Barbados, who joined them as a co-chair of the initiative.

-Today, the task force has members from all around the globe.
+Today the task force is supported by the Coalition for Solidarity Levies, which has members from all around the globe.
 It works to advance political will and create coalitions of the willing to become frontrunners on progressive solidarity levy options.

 Expert Group